amitds1997/dotfiles/global-dotfiles-readme.md

 1. Automatic theme setting on both [`delta`][1] and [`lazygit`][2] together
 2. Look for more use cases before spending time on `ast-grep` and `yazi`
+3. Set up `ipython` configuration dots (need a use case)

 ### Pending ⏰

-- [ ] Setup `-` as a word breaker when moving in the `cmdline` of the terminal
 - [ ] Add `chezmoi` command to automatically loop over all paths and add any missing files as and when needed
 - [ ] Explore `mise` as a replacement for `fnm` and `sdkman` (maybe even `bob`)
-- [ ] Set up `ipython` configuration dots
-- [ ] Setup `1pass` and `bitwarden` workflows
+- [ ] Set up `1pass` and `bitwarden` workflows
 - [ ] Database tool
 - [ ] Better history management.
 Check out `altuin`
 - [ ] Find ways to use fingerprint and passkeys more
 - [ ] Set up `nvim` such that it uses history to find the file location in case it does not exist in the current directory
 - [ ] Set up sane defaults for `nano` for those 1 in a million chances
 - [ ] Set up `grc`

 ### Under review 📗

-1. Setup a clipboard manager (For now, using `raycast` in-built clipboard)
+1. Set up a clipboard manager (For now, using `raycast` in-built clipboard)
-2. Setup `raycast`
+2. Set up `raycast`
-3. Setup `lazydocker`
+3. Set up `lazydocker`

 ### Done ✅

+- [x] Set up `-` as a word breaker when moving in the `cmdline` of the terminal
 - [x] Tested out `harlequin` — Did not like it, did not have enough features to spend more time there
 - [x] Test `ghostty` terminal.
 Now using it
-- [x] Setup a process to set a bunch of files/directories in an order to VLC (in future, maybe another app)
+- [x] Set up a process to set a bunch of files/directories in an order to VLC (in future, maybe another app)

   ```bash
   fd -0 'S01E([1-9][0-9])|S01E09' -e mkv | xargs -0 open -a VLC